nzakas/understandinges6/manuscript/04-Functions.md

 console.log(notAPerson);    // "undefined"
 ```

-Calling `Person()` without `new` results in `undefined` (and a `name` property being set on the global object in non-strict mode).
+Calling `Person()` without `new` results in `undefined` (and a `name` property being set on the global object in nonstrict mode).
 It's fairly obvious from the code that the intent is to use `Person` with `new` to create a new object.
 The confusion over the dual roles of functions led to some changes in ECMAScript 6.

 First, the specification defines two different internal-only methods that every function has: `[[Call]]` and `[[Construct]]`.
 When a function is called without `new`, the `[[Call]]` method is executed, which essentially executes the body of the function as it appears in the code.
 When a function is called with `new`, that's when the `[[Construct]]` method is called.
 The `[[Construct]]` method is responsible for creating a new object, called the *new target*, and then executing the function body with `this` set to the new target.
 Functions that have a `[[Construct]]` method are called *constructors*.